jupyter/nbdime/docs/source/cli.rst

     nbmerge
     nbmerge-web

-Pass --help to each command to see help text for usage details.
+Pass the command line option ``--help`` to see help text for usage details on each command.

 Additional commands are available for :ref:`git-integration`.